sum2it/pytorch-GAN/README.md

 ## Different

-* not use cross-replica BatchNorm (Ioffe & Szegedy, 2015) in G
+* not used cross-replica BatchNorm (Ioffe & Szegedy, 2015) in G

 ## Compatability